mcrute/go-inform/README.md

 [ubntmfi](https://github.com/mcrute/ubntmfi/blob/master/inform_protocol.md)

 ## Status
-This repo is a work in progress and semi-maintained, it is not yet considered stable.
+This repo is a work in stasis and is semi-maintained, it is not yet considered stable.
+Though the repository is archived, if there is ever interest in this project I will un-archive it and find time to more actively maintain it.
 If you find it useful patches are welcome, just open a pull request.

 This repository should work well with older mFi components and modern Unifi components as well.
 The author has tested with devices as new as